 - Muscle tension or soreness

-Perhaps the best way to describe debilitating anxiety is an intense feeling of fear or panic for which there is no discernible, proportional cause – an actual feeling of imminent mortal danger within a normal social situation.
+Perhaps the best way to describe debilitating anxiety is an intense fear or panic for which there is no real, proportional cause—an actual feeling of imminent mortal danger within a normal social situation.

 How Alcohol and Other Depressants Can Affect Social Anxiety

-Alcohol, barbiturates, and other depressants such as benzodiazepines – medications like Xanax or Ativan – may APPEAR to ease anxiety, but abuse of these substances can cause physical and mental impairment, and this impairment can be a significant source of stress.
+Alcohol, barbiturates, and other depressants, such as benzodiazepines, may appear to ease anxiety.
+Still, abuse of these substances can cause physical and mental impairment, a significant source of stress.
 Withdrawal from alcohol and other depressants can also cause worsened anxiety, even to the point of panic attacks.
-In other words, a person who self-medicates with alcohol, benzodiazepines, or barbiturates can become so dependent on their effects that their anxiety worsens when the substance is not present.
+In other words, a person who self-medicates with alcohol, benzodiazepines, or barbiturates can become so dependent on their effects that their anxiety worsens when the substance is absent.
 “Rebound anxiety” can be so severe as to trigger a relapse into substance abuse.

 How Stimulant Drugs Can Affect Social Anxiety

-Approximately 40% of amphetamine/methamphetamine users have a lifetime history of anxiety disorders, and even more – 75% – have symptoms of anxiety, during both intoxication and withdrawal.
+Approximately 40% of amphetamine or methamphetamine users have a lifetime history of anxiety disorders and even more experience anxiety symptoms during intoxication and withdrawal.
 Likewise, cocaine addiction often co-occurs with anxiety and other psychiatric disorders.

-The most important thing that a person with a dual diagnosis of anxiety and substance abuse disorders is that help is available.
+The most important thing for a person struggling with a dual diagnosis of social anxiety and substance abuse to know is that help is available.
 It is not necessary to continue to suffer in silence or alone.
-The best addiction recovery programs understand that co-occurring disorders are common, so they have established therapeutic protocols in place – comprehensive treatment strategies that address both disorders simultaneously.
-Treating both the addiction and the psychiatric condition as the primarily-presenting disorder is crucial, because it reduces the chance of cyclic relapse and allows the person to return to a stable, healthy life as soon as possible.
+The best addiction recovery programs understand that co-occurring disorders are common, so they have established therapeutic protocols.
+To learn more, contact Northpoint Recovery today at 208.486.0130.